★★★★★ 9.96/10 CheckatradeFully insuredFree inspections

 The honest answer is that some roof leaks require immediate action, while others can be scheduled for repair within a short timeframe.
 What matters most is the severity of the leak, the risk to electrics, and whether the structure of the property is being affected.

-This guide explains when a leaking roof should be treated as urgent, what commonly causes leaks in the UK, what you can safely do in the short term, and when it is time to call a professional roofer.
+This guide explains when a leaking roof should be treated as urgent, what commonly causes leaks in the UK, what you can safely do in the short term, and when it is time to call in a professional roof repair team.

 What Are the Most Common Causes of a Leaking Roof?